-At Talent Works, we know employer branding.
+At Talent Works, we know employer branding better than most.
+We also know the demands and expectations of tech candidates in this competitive recruitment market.
 This means that we get asked many questions about building and leveraging your employer brand especially in the tech industry, where demand for talent is currently soaring, and all businesses are trying to be the ones that stand out.

 Here are some of the questions that we are often asked about employer branding.
 We wanted to share our insights with you in one place so that you have a greater understanding when it comes to creating an employer brand for your tech business.

 1. What does employer branding mean, and what does it involve?

 Your employer brand is the term used to describe how your current employees and future candidates see you.
 It’s not something that can be seen or controlled, but you can leverage aspects of your employer brand to create the desired image for yourself as an employer.
 Much like the reasons people buy a specific coffee brand, your employer brand attracts employees to your business.
 It involves everything from reputation and company culture through to employee engagement and how happy they are at work; summing up what your organisation stands for, what sets you apart from the competition and your impression in the market.